 Alongside her research, Emma enjoys photography and communicating her research to the wider public.

 Sophie Ansel is a storyteller and adventurer, delivering stories through the medium of film, Virtual Reality, journalism, books and novels, radio and documentaries.
 She has a deep love for exploring different cultures and defines herself as a human rights and environmentalist advocate.
 Her many experiences in places all over the world have led her to discover values of courage, solidarity and nobleness in people deprived of power and of voice, yet armed with an incredible resilience and will to survive.

 Sophie birthed a great concern for the environment as a result of seeing the destructive activities of humans on the natural landscape as she explored oceans and tropical rainforest.
-After directing TV reports for the French Television in Indonesia, Burma, Cambodia and Thailand, Sophie worked with the team behind the Google Street View Oceans: Underwater Earth to document coral reefs world wide and co-produced Seaview 360 a series of 5 films for the Great Barrier Reef Foundation in 2015 before working as a field producer and camera operator on the Chasing Coral documentary.
-She produced another film in Monaco before co-directing VR Film Out of the Blue and Guardians of the Kingdom narrated by legendary oceanographer Sylvia Earle.
+After directing TV reports for the French Television in Indonesia, Burma, Cambodia and Thailand, Sophie co-produced with Seaview 360 a series of 5 films for the Great Barrier Reef Foundation in 2015 before working as a field producer and camera operator on the Chasing Coral documentary.
+She produced another film in Monaco before directing VR Film Out of the Blue narrated by legendary oceanographer Sylvia Earle.